Iran likely had failed rocket launch, preparing for another | Technology

 - United Arab Emirates

-Iran likely conducted a failed launch of a satellite-carrying rocket in recent days and now appears to be preparing to try again, the country's latest effort to advance its space program amid tensions with the West over its tattered nuclear deal.
+Iran likely conducted a failed launch of a satellite-carrying rocket in recent days and now appears to be preparing to try again, the country's latest effort to advance its space programme amid tensions with the West over its tattered nuclear deal.
 Satellite images, a US official and a rocket expert all confirmed the failed launch, earlier this month, at the Imam Khomeini Spaceport in Iran's Semnan province.
-The attempt comes as Iran's space program has suffered a series of high-profile losses, while its paramilitary Revolutionary Guard runs its own parallel program that launched a satellite into orbit last year.
-As with other failed launches, Iranian state media did not acknowledged it took place.
-Iran's mission to the United Nations did not immediately respond to a request for comment early Wednesday.
+The attempt comes as Iran's space programme has suffered a series of high-profile losses, while its paramilitary Revolutionary Guard runs its own parallel program that launched a satellite into orbit last year.
+Iran's Telecommunications Minister Mohammad Javad Azari Jahromi later Wednesday denied Tehran had a failed satellite launch, but offered no explanation for the activity at the spaceport.
+Iran's mission to the United Nations did not respond to a request for comment.
 Satellite photos from Planet Labs Inc. and Maxar Technologies show preparations at the spaceport on June 6.
 Those images include what appears to be fuel tanks alongside a massive white gantry that houses a rocket, while scientists fuel it and prepare for launch.
 Before the launch, workers tow the gantry away to expose the rocket.

+The number of fuel tanks, based on their size, appear to have been enough to fill the first and second stages of an Iranian Simorgh rocket, said Jeffrey Lewis, an expert at the James Martin Center for Nonproliferation Studies at the Middlebury Institute of International Studies.
+The Simorgh is a satellite-carrying rocket that has been launched from that same area of the spaceport, he said.
+Later satellite images on June 17 showed a decrease in activity at the site.
+Lewis said analysts believe Iran launched the rocket at some point in that window.
+“Nothing had blown up.
+There wasn't a giant stain — like they had dumped the fuel — and the vehicles had kind of just moved around,'' he said. ''The overall level of activity at the site was much lower.
+So to our mind, that looked like a launch.”
+Air Force Lt.
+Col. Uriah Orland, a Pentagon spokesman, said in a statement that “US Space Command is aware of the Iranian rocket launch failure which occurred early June 12.”
+He did not elaborate on the failed launch, first reported by CNN.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)